Mining salt in antiquity

 Because everyone needed salt, but only a few people could produce it, salt was something everybody bought.
 So governments began to tax it, to raise a lot of money.
 Both the Han Dynasty and the T’ang Dynasty, in China, got a lot of their money from the salt trade.
 As the Roman Empire expanded, the Romans took over the Celtic salt mines, and used that salt to help feed poor people in Rome, or to raise money (for example to pay for the Punic Wars).

-When people began to use camels for trade caravans across the West Africa, about 1000 AD, merchants brought salt across the desert on the backs of the camels.
+When people began to use camels for trade caravans across the Sahara Desert to West Africa, about 1000 AD, merchants brought salt across the desert on the backs of the camels.
 Caravans of up to 40,000 camels carried salt from Sfax and North Africa south to West Africa, and sold the salt in Timbuktu.
 The merchants used the salt money to buy slaves, gold, kola nut, and cotton from West Africa.
 Then they forced the slaves to mine even more salt.

 Learn by doing: try putting soy sauce on some rice